 - Preheat oven to 350°F (176°C) degrees

 - Wash and carefully core the apples with a paring knife.
 Scrape the bottom of the core out with a spoon, making sure that you don’t put a hole in the bottom of the apple.
+See ways to core an apple in the content above.

 FOR THE FILLING